robertbraeutigam/scan/README.md

 The source is the sending peer's public identity key.
 The destination is the public identity key of the target device.

-If both the source and destination are unique in a given TCP/IP connection, meaning that the TCP/IP connection only carries this single logical connection, there is no need to continuously send peer identifications.
+If both the source and destination are unique in a given TCP connection, meaning that the TCP connection only carries this single logical connection, there is no need to continuously send peer identifications.
 In this case both identifiers can be omitted.

 This is also true for cases when either one of the identifications is superfluous.
-Devices need to track logical connections in TCP/IP connections and know when this is the case.
+Devices need to track logical connections in TCP connections and know when this is the case.
 This information is therefore essentially redundant, but may help some implementations.

 The receiving device of a frame may ignore superfluous identifiers without further validation.

-Since a single logical connection may traverse multiple TCP/IP connections, when routed through proxies or gateways, the presence of peer identifications may be added or removed as needed by intermediaries.
+Since a single logical connection may traverse multiple TCP connections, when routed through proxies or gateways, the presence of peer identifications may be added or removed as needed by intermediaries.